IT Manager & Facilities Director, McCallum Place

 - I managed the construction project to open the new offices for clinicians, including network cabling contractors, telephone, and Internet connectivity for staff.

 - I managed the 3-week construction project to correct shortcomings, identified by the St Louis County Board of Health, in a kitchen storage area.
 Construction required wall coverings, new floor, new ceiling, and various changes to plumbing in the kitchen to meet the Board of Health requirements.
 Work was completed within a tight window, under budget, and ahead of schedule.

 - I managed a construction project to convert a garage to an art studio, in a residential office facility.
 The residential office facility was a converted house.
 The garage floor was raised to the level of the house.
 The walls were insulated.
 Heating and air conditioning were added.
 An emergency exit and stairs were added.
 The garage door was converted into a wall.
 Walls, doors, floors, and cabinets were all installed to meet codes associated with a mental health treatment center.

-- I managed three IT contractors, temporarily hired by Acadia Healthcare, to help me migrate the McCallum Place IT systems to Acadia Healthcare IT systems following the takeover of McCallum Place by Acadia Healthcare.
+- I managed three IT contractors, temporarily hired by Acadia Healthcare, to migrate the McCallum Place IT systems to Acadia Healthcare IT systems following the takeover of McCallum Place by Acadia Healthcare.
 My temporary team and I, migrated more than 100 desktop computers and laptops, network components, servers, etc., to the Acadia Healthcare standard environment in 3 days.

 - I negotiated the contract with Document & Network Technologies (DNT) to provide labor for printer repair in exchange for purchasing toner from them.
 This arrangement saved McCallum Place hundreds of dollars per month.